adrianpuiu/appian-deployment-cli-binary/README.md

 # Appian Deployment CLI (Binary + Source)

-A Windows-friendly command-line tool to automate Appian deployments via the Appian Deployment REST API v2.
+Cross-platform Rust CLI for Appian Deployment REST API v2.
+Automates export, inspect, deploy, monitor, download, and logs for Appian packages and applications.
+Built for DevOps and CI/CD on Windows, macOS, and Linux.
 This repository intentionally includes only:

 - `src/`  the Rust source code
 - `appian-deployment-cli.exe`  the prebuilt Windows x86_64 binary

 Everything else (docs, tests, manifests) is omitted to keep distribution minimal.
 Use the binary directly, or adapt the source in your own workspace.
+Works on Windows, macOS, and Linux.

+## Table of Contents
+- Overview
+- Configuration
+- Building on macOS/Linux
+- Command Reference
+- Output Notes
+- Why CI/CD & DevOps Friendly (Windows, macOS, Linux)
+- Pipeline Examples
+- Security & Best Practices
+- Support

 ## Configuration
 - Config file: place `appian-config.toml` next to the binary.